-2019 FCS First Round Playoff Matchup: Holy Cross at Monmouth, How To Watch and Fearless Predictions
+FCS First Round Playoff Matchup: Holy Cross (Patriot) at Monmouth (Big South)

 On Twitter, one of the more popular memes is the “10 year Challenge”, where people or organizations post a picture from ten years ago and a picture today.
 In the case of Holy Cross, they were able to post pictures of their football team with the Patriot League trophy, as they won the title ten years ago and again this weekend, finally clinching the title on the final weekend of the regular season.

 In a relatively weak Patriot League where the defending champs, Colgate, collapsed losing their first seven games, the Crusaders under second-year head coach Bob Chesney eagerly stepped into the position of front-runner.
 Though they tripped up against 4-8 Lafayette, behind a strong, young defense the Crusaders pulled off an early upset of New Hampshire early and used their defense to outlast their opponents.
 If this game is to remain close, Holy Cross will need to make this game a slow-down, field-position battle.

 Key Player: RB Domenic Cozier is one of the top backs in FCS, eclipsing the 1,000 yard mark on the final game of the season.
 The shifty 5’9 back out of Milford, Mass has explosive speed if he gets to the outside yet is also a durable back as well.
 The Patriot League offensive player of the year will need to grind out the tough yards against Monmouth this weekend.
 One interesting thing this weekend might be to look at the weather report.
 If there are heavy winds or bad weather, Cozier would be a tremendous asset.

 Monmouth Hawks (10-2), Head Coach: Kevin Callahan